euleros/euleros-docker-images/CONTRIBUTING.md

 ## Introduction

-Dear maintainer.
+Dear committer and maintainer.
 Thank you for investing the time and energy to help make this project as useful as possible.
-Maintaining a project is difficult, sometimes unrewarding work.
+Contributing or maintaining a project is difficult, sometimes unrewarding work.
 Sure, you will get to contribute cool features to the project.
-But most of your time will be spent reviewing, cleaning up, documenting, answering questions, justifying design decisions - while everyone has all the fun!
-But remember - the quality of the maintainers work is what distinguishes the good projects from the great.
+But most of your time will be spent reviewing, cleaning up, documenting, asking/answering questions, justifying design decisions - while everyone has all the fun!
+But remember - the quality of the contributing work is what distinguishes the good projects from the great.
 So please be proud of your work, even the unglamorous parts, and encourage a culture of appreciation and respect for *every* aspect of improving the project - not just the hot new features.

-This document is a manual for maintainers old and new.
-It explains what is expected of maintainers, how they should work, and what tools are available to them.

-This is a living document - if you see something out of date or missing, speak up!

 ## What are a maintainer's responsibility?